A Few Favorite Poets:

 - Omega Institute: Their stated mission is to “provide hope and healing for individuals and society through innovative educational experiences that awaken the best in the human spirit”.

-- Merton Institute for Contemplative Living “The Merton Institute for Contemplative Living is one of a growing number of organizations whose fundamental purpose is to transform individuals and society’s consciousness regarding complex issues confronting us today.
+- Merton Institute for Contemplative Living “The Merton Institute for Contemplative Living…whose fundamental purpose is to transform individuals and society’s consciousness regarding complex issues confronting us today.

 - Thomas Merton Center